e271828e/Flight.jl/prototypes/kernel/README.md

-plain `@warn` carrying the spec'd payload, not Appendix C's named advisory values), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the runtime periphery beyond increment 9's core exchange:
+plain `@warn` carrying the spec'd payload, not Appendix C's named advisory values), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the runtime periphery beyond increments 9–10's data plane:

-- **the roster and claims machinery (§11.3):** `attach!`/`detach!`, returned
+- **the device task machinery (§11.6) and §11.1's task topology:**
-  and computed claims, the admission checks, device ids, and per-device staging cells (§11.4) — the harness register's is the only cell, and its derived surface is the whole root face set, which *is* the empty roster's unclaimed complement, so nothing here deviates from §11.3's rule; there is simply no roster to subtract;
+  `init!`/`loop`/`shutdown!`/`unblock!`, the framework wrapper with its `DeviceCrash` discrimination, handles and their primitives, `should_abort`, `map_input`/`map_output` and the shipped `TableBinding`, the bad-datum channel, device death and orphaned claims — a rostered device here is an identity holding a claim and a staging cell, with no task behind it, and `run!` blocks its caller: with no device tasks to spawn, that is §11.1's calling-task register, not a deviation.
+The output side is absent wholesale — a binding declaring `is_output` is rejected at attach, `reads` and the compiled gather unbuilt;
 - **the snapshot's framework status** (§11.2, §11.8) — the snapshot carries
   the table, `t` and the frame ordinal, no status value — along with §11.8's diagnostics and liveness machinery wholesale;
 - **the log** (§11.2): retention, `log_every`/`log_max`, progressive
   re-decimation, the kept endpoints — readers hold snapshots or lose them;
 - **output-device bindings and the selectors** (§11.2, §14.4), the §11.5
-  input trace, the §11.6 device contract and §11.1's task topology (`run!` blocks its caller and the loop runs on the calling task — the no-rostered- device register, not a deviation), and the §11.7 GUI write path;
+  input trace, and the §11.7 GUI write path;
 - **all of §12 beyond `latest`'s inspection register:** control plane, loop scheduling, the next-snapshot wait, shutdown, real-time pacing (§10.7) and replay (§12.7).
+The §11.3 freeze is enforced by a single running flag — §12.6's status machine is absent, so `built`, `initialized` and `stopped` are indistinguishable here and every not-running point admits `attach!`/`detach!`.

 ## Stand-ins: where the prototype's shape is not the spec's